BelgianBiodiversityPlatform/python-dwca-reader/dwca/test/sample_files/description.rst

 * dwca-simple-subfolder.zip: An archive that have all its content under a single root directory.
 This is probably an invalid archive, but this is neverthless quite common.
 * dwca-simple-csv: an Archive containing a single, core CSV file (no metafile nor scientific metadata).
 Column headers=DwC terms.
 Similar to SimpleDWC (http://rs.tdwg.org/dwc/terms/simple/index.htm) and described in page 2 of the Darwin Core Archive Format, Reference Guide to the XML Descriptor File (http://www.gbif.org/resource/80639)
 * dwca-simple-csv-eml: An archive without metafile, containing a single core file (similar to dwca-simple-csv) but also a metadata file (EML.xml).
 Given this metadata file is named according to the standard, it should be properly handled.
+* dwca-simple-csv-dos.zip: similar to dwca-simple-csv, but DOS line endings are used in the data file.